Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 Study Area

-This study will focus on the area depicted in green in the map shown below.
+This study will focus on the tan area below.
 This area sits near the intersection of I-85 and I-285 and includes a number of community amenities, such as grocery stores and libraries, a number of single family and multi-family residential neighborhoods, and many regional destinations such as Mercer University – Atlanta Campus and Silverbacks Park.